Personal Finance Education

-Year after year, the storyline continues, and studies suggest the problem is inter-generational, with many college students graduating with no plan to repay student loans and a pile of credit-card debt.
+Year after year, the storyline continues.
+Studies suggest the problem is inter-generational.
+Many college students graduate with no plan to repay student loans and a pile of credit-card debt.

 “We want people to have a financial education before they become adults,” said Laura Levine, president and chief executive of Jump$tart Coalition for Personal Financial Literacy.
 “We need to do better.
 We need to educate more students with courses offered more often.”

 Jump$tart Coalition is a Washington, D.C.-based consortium launched in 1995 to encourage financial-training programs.
+The organization has a wide range of tools for both consumers and educators, in-person and online.
 The goal is to create a population that is informed about financial choices and competent enough to make good decisions, the essence of financial literacy.

 But it’s an uphill struggle.

-Schools districts across the nation complain that they lack the money and staff to take on new programs.
+School districts across the nation complain that they lack the money and staff to take on new programs.
 The sort of financial training they offer varies greatly.
-According to the Council for Economic Education, 17 states require that students take a personal-finance course to graduate high school, and only five require that the course be a full-semester standalone.
+According to the Council for Economic Education, 21 states require that high school students take a personal finance course to graduate and 25 require students take an economics course.